 What advice would you give to other females who want to be successful in their field?

 Continuous learning and improvement are critical.
 Success doesn’t happen overnight so it’s important to build a good foundation.
 Figure out what works for you and find a network that can help you with that.
-Networking may be difficult but it is important to build a personal network that is diverse, not just with other females.Posted about 2 years ago
+Networking may be difficult but it is important to build a personal network that is diverse, not just with other females.Posted over 4 years ago